appneural-prasanna/my-content/firstcontent.md

  Meet the Minds Behind AcadNexus

-:joy: “Dreamers, builders, and changemakers with one goal—empowering education.”
+“Dreamers, builders, and changemakers with one goal—empowering education.”

 Our team is a mix of:

 - [1] Founders with a passion to reinvent academics.

 - [2] Educators who understand real-world learning challenges.

 - [3] AI experts and researchers building smart, adaptive tools.